 In the summer the Banadad Trail is an interesting hiking trail, providing you with a glimpse of what much of the interior of the Boundary Water (BWCA) looks like when not viewed from a Boundary Waters lake.

 While Nordic Skiing is normally considered an eco-friendly sport, the Gunflint Nordic Trails have taken this one step further.
 Many ago the Banadad Ski Trail became carbon neutral ski trails.

-This Geospatially enabled PDF, if downloaded, can be opened in Avenza Maps.
+These Geospatially enabled PDFs, when opened on a SmartPhone, select Open With Avenza Maps.
+Avenza Maps has a free App available on Play Store or Apps Store.
 This will allow the user to navigate on the map while on the trail.

 Click on any of the next three (3) maps; then open on your phone using Avenza Maps App.